 That all changed in 2014 when a 20-year jackpot was finally won.
 A New Hampshire couple holidaying in Vegas won a prize worth $2.4 million

 So popular is the game that it even has its own Twitter account (@mgmlionsshare, if you want to follow).
-Under Nevada law, the machine can now be retired as its jackpot has finally been won.
+Under Nevada rules, the machine can now be retired as its jackpot has finally been won.
 Whether MGM Grand decides to disappoint players on its most popular slot machine remains to be seen.

 One of the most famous titles in the IGT (International Game Technology) arsenal, Megabucks isn't called 'The Millionaire Maker' for nothing.